Informed Consent is a dynamic, iterative process beginning with subject recruitment and continuing until the research study is closed.

 National Jewish Health allows HIPAA Authorization language to be included in the main consent form.
 Researchers may choose whether to combine the authorization language into the consent form or present subjects with separate consent and authorization forms.

 While the IRB offers template language to help ensure inclusion of required elements of informed consent, the IRB allows investigator to have flexibility with informed consent form and assent form wording.
-(The only exception to this flexibility pertains to the header, institutional research injury language, authorization language, and ICF signature templates, which must remain verbatim.)
+(The only exception to this flexibility pertains to the header, authorization language, and ICF signature templates, which must remain verbatim.)

 It is important to note that use of the template language does not guarantee that the template language will be approved verbatim for all studies.
 Investigators must ensure that consent form wording is accurate and appropriate for each study.